THE HISTORY AND EVOLUTION OF THE BOYS & GIRLS CLUBS OF VENICE

 In order to maintain the faith of the many foundations, corporations and individuals who had generously committed financial resources to the Club project, the Board decided to open the building in two Phases: Phase I (first floor) opened in September 1999, and Phase II (second and third floors) opened in June 2000.
 In the interim, a second Thrift Shop was opened on Lincoln Boulevard within blocks of the new Club.
 During this time, it was J. R. Dzubak who became the Executive Director.
-After serving for 27 years.
-Mr. Mandell decided to retire from the Club to pursue his expertise of fundraising and marketing for other non-profit organizations, particularly Boys and Girls Clubs.
-During the opening ceremonies of Phases I and II, the club was honored to have such notables as the mayor, county supervisor and councilman as well as the Chief of Police in attendance.
+After serving for 27 years, Mr. Mandell decided to retire from the Club to pursue his expertise of fundraising and marketing for other non-profit organizations, particularly Boys and Girls Clubs.
+During the opening ceremonies of Phases I and II, the Club was honored to have such notables as the mayor, county supervisor and a councilman as well as the chief of police in attendance.
 Indeed, this was momentous occasion.
-Mr. Dzubak was instrumental in expanding the Board, and doubling the Clubs operating budget.
-Both the Pacific Regional Keystone Conference and the National Board Leadership Conference was hosted by the Boys and Girls Club of Venice during this time.
+Mr. Dzubak was instrumental in expanding the Board and doubling the Club's operating budget.
+Both the Pacific Regional Keystone Conference and the National Board Leadership Conference was hosted by the Boys and Girls Clubs of Venice during this time.
 Also, the Club’s sailing program became nationally recognized.

-The Club continued to thrive with its third Executive Director, Erikk Aldridge.
-Under his stewardship, the Boys and Girls Club of Venice established two endowments, and completed over a half million dollar to the gym.
+The Club continued to thrive with Chief Executive Officer, Erikk Aldridge.
+Under his stewardship, the Boys and Girls Clubs of Venice established two endowments and completed over a half million dollar to the gym.
 The Club gained generous partners that included the Los Angeles Lakers, Fashion Institute of Design and Marketing, and The Walt Disney Company.
 The results were the establishment of an enhanced Arts Center, Teen Center, and Music Center.
-There was an expansion of the youth services that included funded site programs at Coeur d’ Alene and Short Elementary Schools, Mark Twain Middle School, and Venice High School.
+There was an expansion of the youth services that included funded site programs at Coeur d’ Alene and Short Ave.
+Elementary Schools, Mark Twain Middle School, and Venice High School.

-The fourth Executive Director, Monique Brandon, continued to move the club forward.
-Ms Brandon was able to secure the beachside Jonathan Club for the Club’s annual gala.
+The next Chief Executive Officer, Monique Brandon, continued to move the Club forward.
+Ms. Brandon was able to secure the beachside Jonathan Club for the Club’s annual gala.
 This venue proved to be a huge fundraising factor in amassing needed funds for the Club.
-Presently, Karen Papazian is the fifth Executive Director, and continues the challenging yet rewarding work of the Boys and Girls Club of Venice.
+Presently, Karen Papazian is the current Chief Executive Officer, and continues the challenging yet rewarding work of the Boys and Girls Clubs of Venice.

 Faye I. Mandell, LCSW